What Is A Chemical Property And A Physical Property

 Distinguishing Between Chemical and Physical Changes

 It’s important to differentiate between chemical and physical changes.
 A physical change alters the form or appearance of a substance but doesn't change its chemical composition.
-Examples include melting ice (water changes from solid to liquid), dissolving sugar in water (sugar disperses but remains sugar), and cutting a piece of wood (the wood is divided but remains wood).
+Consider this: examples include melting ice (water changes from solid to liquid), dissolving sugar in water (sugar disperses but remains sugar), and cutting a piece of wood (the wood is divided but remains wood).
 In contrast, a chemical change (or chemical reaction) results in the formation of one or more new substances with different chemical properties.
 Examples include burning wood (wood transforms into ash and gases), rusting iron (iron reacts with oxygen to form iron oxide), and baking a cake (ingredients react to form a new food product).

 Practical Applications: Using Properties for Identification and Selection